tu-team/2/doc/design-specification/knowledge-base.md

  1. selectBusinessObject(obj:[RefObject](tu-web-service.md#RefObject)):[RefObject](tu-web-service.md#RefObject) - load business object from database

 ## ID of objects
-Each object unique represents by GUID and stored in database
+Each object unique represents by URI and stored in database